What is a #10 can?

-When you search for emergency food you will find the majority of vendors sell their goods in a variety of container sizes like a pouch, bucket, and the #10 can.
-Here are a few frequently asked questions regarding the #10 can and I hope it will assist you with getting prepared.
+When you search for emergency food, you will find the majority of vendors sell their goods in a variety of container sizes like a pouch, bucket, and a #10 can.
+Here are a few frequently asked questions regarding the #10 can and we hope it will assist you with getting prepared.

 When referring to #10 can, think of a metal can of coffee that you might see at your local grocery stores or if you ever worked in the food industry you might have had the opportunity to see a #10 can in the back room.

-The term “#10″ does not mean that the contents will weigh 10 pounds, the #10 refers to the type of can.
+The term "#10" does not mean that the contents will weigh 10 pounds, the #10 refers to the type of can that is used.
 The actual weight and volume of the contents will vary depending on the product.
 On average, the #10 can will hold 109 oz.
 To help you visualize, your average soup can is #2 can.
-To get the same amount of food as one #10 can you would have to have a total of 5.32 soup cans to have the same amount of volume as the #10 can.
+To get the same amount of food as one #10 can, you would have to have a total of 5.32 soup cans to have the same amount of volume as the #10 can.

-I always get asked this question on the size of a #10 can because people are wondering about storage.
-Depending on how your house is set up you might have the ability to store 7” tall cans in your cupboards, but many people will need a dedicated shelf in their basement or storage room that can fit the #10 can.
+We always get asked this question on the size of a #10 can because people wonder about using it in their storage.
+Depending on how your house is set up, you might have the ability to store 7” tall cans in your cupboards, but many people will need a dedicated shelf in their basement or storage room that can fit the #10 can.